acommitteeoflunatics/kowm-core/README.md

 -	`piscera` handles low-level system menuing
 -	`virgon` handles low-level system translation

-Core libraries are to be coded in C++ unless a compelling case can be made against it.
+All core libraries are to be coded in C++ unless a compelling case can be made against it.

 ============
-Copyright (c) 2011, Jerry W Jackson
+Copyright (c) 2009, 2010, 2011, 2012, 2013, Jerry W Jackson
 All rights reserved.